What to Expect

 At the beginning of the consultation, we’ll go over and sign a consent form.
 Then, we’ll review information about your and your baby’s health history, how things are going, and your goals for both the consultation and long term.
 This helps your consultant advise and support you.

-When your baby shows hunger cues, we’ll get you set-up to nurse wherever you feel most comfortable—your living room, nursery, or in your bed.
-(Yes, a lot of times we meet with clients on their beds!)
+When your baby shows hunger cues, we’ll help you get set-up to feed.
+If you’re nursing and at home this may be wherever you feel most comfortable—your living room, nursery, or in your bed.
+(Yes, a lot of times we meet with clients on their beds!).

-In most cases, we’ll weigh your baby on a high accuracy neonatal scale set up right by you.
+During in-home consultations, in many cases we’ll weigh your baby on a high accuracy neonatal scale set up right by you.
 If you want or need a “naked weight” we can strip baby down and get a weight, then put on a diaper for skin-to-skin nursing or anything else you want baby to wear while nursing, and weigh baby once more.
 After your baby nurses, we may weigh after the first side, and then again at the end of the feeding.
 This allows us to see how much baby is transferring, and their total weight at the end of the session.
 A naked weight can also be done at the end if baby is too hungry to wait, or skipped entirely if transfer and weigh gain are not part of your reason for a lactation consult.
+For virtual consultations were transfer or weight gain are a concern, we’ll discuss ways to assess intake and/or access a scale for data collection.

 After your appointment